ForwardMeansGo/Shoot-To-Kill/docs/workflow.md

-# Development Workflow Guide
+# Development Workflow – Shoot-To-Kill

-This document explains the current workflow for building **Shoot-To-Kill**, describing exactly how tasks flow between **Ewan**, **ChatGPT**, **Godot**, and **Cursor**.
+This document defines how work flows between Ewan, ChatGPT, Cursor, and Godot.

-This workflow keeps development fast, clean, and scalable.
+The core rule: think first, edit safely, keep everything future-proof and modular.

 ---

-# 🧩 1.
-Overall Development Philosophy

-We keep **reasoning and ideas separate from code editing**.

-* **ChatGPT** is used for planning, debugging, architecture, gameplay design, and explaining systems.
-* **Cursor** is used for precise, safe editing of the codebase.
+# Roles

+## ChatGPT – Design and Reasoning

+Used for system design, debugging, and architectural decisions.

+* Explains why things break or behave a certain way.
+* Provides step-by-step Godot engine instructions.
+* Provides Cursor prompts for any script or documentation changes.
+* Does not modify files directly.

+## Cursor – Code and Documentation Editing

+Applies all script changes.

+* Updates all docs under `C:\Users\Ewan\Documents\GitHub\Shoot-To-Kill\docs`.
+* Shows diffs before applying.
+* Ensures minimal, safe, targeted code changes.
+* Executes only what ChatGPT specifies in the prompt.

+## Godot – Engine and Scene Work

-* **Godot** is used for engine-side changes such as node setup, scenes, UI layout, textures, and visual adjustments.
+Used for node setup, scene creation, UI layout, collision configuration, resource assignment, and testing.

-This ensures minimal breakage and maximum clarity.

-When implementing a new system, the future of the game always needs to be considered.
-No bandage fixes.
-If there is a better, more future proof way to implement something, we do it that way, whilst always keeping things modular (if we can).
+* Ewan does not manually edit scripts inside Godot.
+* All logic changes go through ChatGPT → Cursor.

 ---

-# 🧠 2.
-Role of ChatGPT

-Ewan speaks to ChatGPT for anything involving:

-### ✔ System design

-Gameplay systems, health logic, crit system, HUD architecture, enemy AI, damage pipeline, projectile systems (and anything similar)

-### ✔ Debugging

-Figuring out why something is breaking or behaving strangely.

-### ✔ Explaining issues

-E.g., why the health bar didn’t move, why textures behave a certain way, how Godot nodes interact.

-### ✔ Planning and architecture

-Whether a new system should be its own scene, its own script, handled by signals, etc.

-### ✔ Godot engine instructions

-ChatGPT tells Ewan exactly:

-* What nodes to add
-* What to rename
-* What collision layers/masks to use
-* How to assign textures
-* What settings to toggle (offset, stretch, import options, etc.)

-ChatGPT produces **clear, step-by-step Godot instructions with as much detail in steps as possible**.
+# Core Philosophy

+Reasoning is separate from editing.

+* Avoid bandage fixes.
+* Prefer modular, future-proof solutions.
+* If there is a cleaner long-term approach, choose that.
+* Keep systems generalised rather than hardcoded.

 ---

-# 🛠️ 3.
-Role of Cursor

-Cursor handles all **script changes**, because it applies:

-* Diffs
-* Patch previews
-* Safe code edits
-* Multi-file changes

-ChatGPT provides a **Cursor-formatted prompt**, and Cursor handles the actual patching.

-### ✔ When a script must be changed:

-ChatGPT writes a full "Cursor prompt" that includes:

-* What files to modify
-* What functions to create, replace, or extend
-* Exact behaviour required
-* What NOT to touch

-Ewan pastes the prompt into Cursor.
-Cursor shows the patch.
-Ewan reviews and clicks **Apply Patch**.

-This guarantees:

-* Clean diffs
-* No accidental breakage
-* Repeatable behaviour

----

-# 🎮 4.
-Role of Godot

-Godot is used for putting things together and creating the game as a whole.
-From ewans POV, he doesnt really work on scripts themsevles inside of GoDot:

-Running the game to confirm behaviour.

-Whenever ChatGPT instructs something engine-side, Ewan completes it directly in Godot.

----

-# 🔁 5.
-Workflow Loop (Step-by-Step)
+# Standard Workflow Loop

 This is the exact loop used for every feature.

-### **Step 1 — Ewan identifies a task or issue**
+### **Step 1 — Ewan identifies a task, issue, or feature**

-Example: “The health bar isn’t moving correctly.”
+Example: "The health bar isn't moving correctly."

 ### **Step 2 — Ewan describes it to ChatGPT**

-ChatGPT diagnoses and explains the cause.

-### **Step 3 — ChatGPT provides:**
+ChatGPT responds with:

-* Godot steps
+* Godot steps (if scene or UI work is required).
-* Cursor prompt (if script changes needed)
+* A Cursor prompt (if script or documentation changes are required).

-### **Step 4 — Ewan performs Godot steps**
+### **Step 3 — Ewan performs Godot steps exactly as written**
 Node setup, textures, importing, UI fixes, collision configuration.

-### **Step 5 — Ewan copies Cursor prompt into Cursor**
+### **Step 4 — Ewan pastes the Cursor prompt into Cursor and reviews the diff**

-Cursor applies patch.
+Cursor applies the patch.

-### **Step 6 — Ewan tests in Godot**
+### **Step 5 — Ewan tests the results in Godot**

-Everything loops back from there.
+If something is wrong, Ewan reports it and the loop repeats.

 ---

-# 📂 6.
-Division of Responsibilities
+# Division of Responsibilities

 ### ChatGPT

-* System reasoning
+* System reasoning and design.
-* Debugging
+* Debugging.
-* Planning new features
+* Planning new features.
-* Godot instructions
+* Providing detailed engine instructions.
-* Writing Cursor prompts
+* Writing all Cursor prompts.

 ### Cursor

-* Applying code patches
+* Applying code and documentation changes.
-* Safely editing scripts
-* Showing diffs
-* Keeping code stable
+* Keeping edits isolated and safe.
+* Ensuring the docs in `/docs` remain accurate and updated.
+* Maintaining clean diffs and consistent behaviour.

 ### Godot

-* Scene editing
+* Scene editing.
-* UI setup
+* UI layout and visual adjustments.
-* Resource assignment
+* Resource assignments.
-* Running tests
-* Creating the game
+* Running and testing the game.

 ---

-# ⭐ 7.
-Why This Workflow Works

-* ChatGPT does the thinking.
-* Cursor does the coding.
-* Godot handles the visuals.
-* Ewan stays fully in control.

-This produces:

-* Clean code
-* Predictable behaviour
-* Zero overwritten work
-* Fast iteration
-* No architecture mistakes
+# Rules for ChatGPT

+When participating in development, ChatGPT must follow this pattern:

+1. **Ewan asks a question.**
+2. **ChatGPT replies** with explanations and instructions.
+3. **If engine changes are needed**, ChatGPT provides clear, numbered Godot steps.
+4. **If script or documentation changes are needed**, ChatGPT provides a Cursor prompt ready to paste.
+5. **Ewan performs Godot steps and applies Cursor prompt.**
+6. **Ewan tests and confirms** whether it behaves as expected.

+ChatGPT should never suggest editing code directly in Godot and should never provide vague instructions.
+All edits must be repeatable, explicit, and safe.

 ---